garadar/Commodor_MachuPicchu/sources/config/README.md

 # Description

 The config directory **must** contains:
-- A `config.yaml` with all project configuration
+-  `config.yaml` with all project configuration
-- An `icon.png` for your app
+-  `icon.png` for your app

 Refer to `config.yaml.example` to build your config.yaml